 5 Reasons to Rack Up Flexible Travel Credit Instead

 If you’re short on time or don’t have any desire to learn about the various travel loyalty programs and how they work, you can always go with a different type of travel altogether — a rewards card that lets you earn flexible travel credit.
 Cards that fall into this category include the Capital One Venture Rewards Credit Card.
-With this card you can enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
+With this card you can earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
 Plus, 2x miles for every purchase, every day.

 While flexible travel credit isn’t always as lucrative as other types of rewards, understanding how it works is a piece of cake.
 Here are five reasons you should rack up flexible travel credit this year: